oracle-samples/cclunit-framework/cclunit-framework-source/doc/CCLUTMOCKING.md

 **cclutAddMockIndex(tableName = vc, columnNames = vc, isUnique = i4)**

 Adds an index to a mock table.
 The table must already be defined through cclutDefineMockTable(), otherwise an error will be thrown.
 This function may not be called after cclutCreateMockTable().  tableName, columnNames, and isUnique are required.  columnNames may be a single column name or a pipe-delimited list of columns for a composite index (the order of the columns will be the order of the index).
-If isUnique is 1, then a unique index will be created.
-If isUnique is 0, then a non-unique index will be created.
+If isUnique is TRUE, then a unique index will be created.
+If isUnique is FALSE, then a non-unique index will be created.

 @param tableName
-&nbsp;&nbsp;&nbsp;&nbsp;The table to which the index will be added.
+&nbsp;&nbsp;&nbsp;&nbsp;The name of the source table for the mock table to which the index will be added.
 @param columnNames
 &nbsp;&nbsp;&nbsp;&nbsp;A pipe-delimited string of column names for the index.
 @param isUnique
-&nbsp;&nbsp;&nbsp;&nbsp;1 to create a unique index; 0 to create a non-unique index
+&nbsp;&nbsp;&nbsp;&nbsp;TRUE to create a unique index; FALSE to create a non-unique index

 Example:
-call cclutAddMockIndex("person", "person_id", 1)
+call cclutAddMockIndex("person", "person_id", TRUE)
-call cclutAddMockIndex("person", "name_last|name_first", 0)
+call cclutAddMockIndex("person", "name_last|name_first", FALSE)

 **cclutCreateMockTable(tableName = vc)**

-Creates the mock table.
+Creates a mock table.
 The table must already be defined through cclutDefineMockTable(), otherwise an error will be thrown.
 If the table has already been created, the function will return silently.  tableName is required.

 @param tableName
-&nbsp;&nbsp;&nbsp;&nbsp;The table to be mocked.
+&nbsp;&nbsp;&nbsp;&nbsp;The name of the source table to be mocked.

 Example:
 call cclutCreateMockTable("person")

 **cclutRemoveMockTable(tableName = vc)**

-Removes the mock table.
+Removes a mock table.
 If the table was already created, it will also be dropped.
 If the table is not currently
 mocked, it will return silently.  tableName is required.

 @param tableName
-&nbsp;&nbsp;&nbsp;&nbsp;The table that is mocked.
+&nbsp;&nbsp;&nbsp;&nbsp;The name of the source table that is mocked.

 Example:
 call cclutRemoveMockTable("person")